Qatar Airways Banned Baggage Items

 Ammunition and Related Explosives

-Qatar Airways permits firearms in checked baggage if declared at check-in and accompanied by necessary licenses.
+Passengers may carry one or more firearms in checked baggage if declared at check-in and accompanied by the necessary licenses.
 Passengers must sign a 'Declaration of Surrender of Firearms' and comply with local regulations.
 Firearms must be unloaded and securely packed in a locked, hard-sided container.

 Energy Storage and Portable Devices